Wintellect/MSLearn/Introduction to Data Handling with Python/includes/5-numpy-arrays.md

 print(double_nums)
 ```

+Another high performance feature of NumPy arrays are their support for vectorized operations.
+Instead of using a `for-in` loop, a map, or a list comprehension to multiple each element by 2, NumPy arrays use operator overloading to implement the multiple operator (and many others) to perform their operation on each item in the array.
+The operations are performed within the NumPy package leveraging its high performance code and data structures to transform the array.

 1. Add a new cell, add the following code, and run the cell.

 ```python
 print(np.arange(1, 10))
 ```

+The `arange` function will produce a new NumPy array starting from the value of the first argument and incrementing by to the value of the second argument, but not including the value of the second argument.

 1. Add a new cell, add the following code, and run the cell.